-However, the cities at times consider marijuana to be "street legal" and acceptable to smoke in a few quiet streets where it does not bother any passers-by.
-Still, it's important to keep in mind that the possession, transport, cultivation, and sale of cannabis is federally illegal in Sweden and many Swedish law enforcement officers and lawmakers do not distinguish between weed and harder drugs.
+You may witness people smoking on quieter streets in some of Sweden's larger cities, in a way that doesn't bother any passers-by, but this shouldn't mislead you into thinking that marijuana laws in Sweden are relaxed.
+Keep in mind that the possession, transport, cultivation, and sale of cannabis is federally illegal in Sweden and many Swedish law enforcement officers and lawmakers do not distinguish between weed and harder drugs.

 The national police use the standards of a particular policy known as "disturb and annoy," backed by the government's zero-tolerance policy.
 This means that police may stop an individual on the suspicion of drug use—and the police are trained on how to spot someone under the influence of a narcotic.
 They do not need any further reason than suspicion to make an arrest.

 Carrying marijuana with you for international travel is rarely a good idea, even with the proper medical paperwork, but trying to smuggle weed into Sweden is at the top of the list of things not to do when visiting this country.

 Don't risk it by traveling with this illegal substance, even if it's a small amount.
 Although drug dogs might not be trained to target marijuana specifically, its strong odor and the rigorous screenings used by custom officers will likely lead them to your stash.

 If you are caught with marijuana by Swedish customs officers, you will immediately be handed over to the police and prosecuted to the fullest extent of the law, which means that your possession and transportation of cannabis would be handled as any other drug would.